 4. Core Workout

-Cycling works on your core muscles, including your back and abdominals, with low intensity.
-Maintaining your body, keeping the bike in position, and finding a balance require some amount of core strength.
+Maintaining your body, keeping the bike in position, and finding a balance requires some amount of core strength.

 Strong abdominals and back muscles support your spine, increase stability, and improve comfort while cycling.